 When it comes to their coat, the White Swiss Shepherd boasts having a thick, close lying double coat with a profuse, soft and dense undercoat.
 The hair on a dog's face, ears and on the front of their legs is shorter whereas on their neck and on the backs of their legs it is that much longer.
 A White Swiss Shepherd can have a slight wave in their coats too.
 The only acceptable colour for Kennel Club registration is as follows:

 They are confident, outgoing characters by nature and thrive on being given things to do.
-Being so intelligent, they are fast learners and enjoy being taught new things with the downside being they are just as quick to pick up bad behaviours and habits which is why their training has to start early and it has to be consistent and always fair from the word go and throughout a dog's life so they understand what is expected of them.
+Being so intelligent, they are fast learners and enjoy being taught new things with the downside being they are just as quick to pick up bad behaviours and habits which is why their training must start early and it must be consistent and always fair from the word go and throughout a dog's life, so they understand what is expected of them.

 They tend to be naturally suspicious of people they don't already know, but rarely would a White Swiss Shepherd show any sort of aggression towards a stranger, preferring to keep their distance until they get to know them which in short, means they are very good watch dogs.
 However, they are social by nature and usually get on well with other animals and dogs, more especially if they have been well enough socialised from a young enough age.

-It's really important for these dogs to be well socialised from a young age so they grow up to be confident, outgoing mature dogs.
-Their socialisation has to include introducing them to lots of new situations, noises, people, other animals and dogs once they have been fully vaccinated.
-It's also crucial for their training to start early too and it has to be consistent throughout a dog's life.
+It's important for these dogs to be well socialised from a young age so they grow up to be confident, outgoing mature dogs.
+Their socialisation must include introducing them to lots of new situations, noises, people, other animals and dogs once they have been fully vaccinated.
+It's also crucial for their training to start early too and it must be consistent throughout a dog's life.
 A White Swiss Shepherd is never happier than when they know their place in the pack and who they can look to for direction and guidance.
-If they don't know who is the alpha dog in a household, they may quickly take on the role of a dominant dog which can make them harder to live with and handle.
+If they don't know who the alpha dog is in a household, they may quickly take on the role of a dominant dog which can make them harder to live with and handle.

 They are known to like the sound of their own voices which is a trait that needs to be gently curbed when dogs are still young and before it becomes a real problem.
 They are known for their vocal "repertoire" with many owners saying their dogs hold conversations with them and with other dogs.

 The White Swiss Shepherd is a highly intelligent dog and a fast learner.
 The downside to this is they are just as quick to pick up bad habits as they are the good.
-As such, their training has to start early and it has to be very consistent and always fair throughout a dog’s life so they understand what their owners expect of them.
+As such, their training must start early, and it must be very consistent and always fair throughout a dog’s life, so they understand what their owners expect of them.
 These dogs are never happier than when they are given something to do which is why they are so amenable to learning new things.
 In the right hands, these highly intelligent dogs can be trained as search and rescue dogs.